jasonlaxdal/acst-dotfiles/README.md

-# Sean's Dotfiles
+# Jason's ACST Dotfiles (forked from Sean)

-This repo contains all the scripts to provision a shiny new Mac.
+This repo contains all the scripts to provision a silver matte new Mac.

 #### Installation